-- (i) the provision of equity financing; - (ii) the contribution to the diversification of funding sources for final recipients; - (iii) financing in local currencies; - (iv) the longer holding period (within up to 14 years term of the fund); and - (v) the transfer of experience, know-how and network by the financial intermediary to portfolio companies, in particular with regards to ESG matters.
+- (i) the provision of equity financing; - (ii) the contribution to the diversification of funding sources for final recipients; - (iii) financing in local currencies; - (iv) the longer holding period (within up to 20 years term of the fund); and - (v) the transfer of experience, know-how and network by the financial intermediary to portfolio companies, in particular with regards to ESG matters.

 Most of the Sub-Projects will be managed by first time or emerging teams that typically face challenges in fundraising due to a higher perception of risk by other institutional and/or private investors.
+In light of the current fundraising environment resulting from the geopolitical situation and economic downturn, even established teams have faced severe fundraising challenges since H2/2022.
 As such all of the Sub-Projects rely on EIF's meaningful commitment to reach a viable and/or optimal fund size that will enable them to better execute on their investment strategies, provide financing and serve policy goals.